italopguimaraes/Deep-Learning-Nanodegree/Project 1 Shared Bicycle Data Estimates/README.md

 The data come from the [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).

-##Software dependencies
+## Software dependencies

-1. "numpy"
+1. " numpy "
-1. "matplotlib"
+1. " matplotlib "
-1. "pandas"
+1. " pandas "
-1. "jupyter notebook"
+1. " jupyter notebook "

 To install the dependencies run the following command:

-"conda install numpy matplotlib pandas jupyter notebook"
+" conda install numpy matplotlib pandas jupyter notebook "

 For more information see this [link](../ README.md)